felippegh/felippegh/README.md

 <div align="center">

-You have finally discovered my Github profile. <br>
+You have finally discovered my Github profile, I was waiting for you! <br>
-Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>
+Feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>

 <i>Happy Coding!</i> 🚀😊
 </br>